kaviya15/Airline_reservation_module_1/README.md

                   }
             }

-- once configuration is completed , execute the command `npx sequelize db:create to create a database`
+- once configuration is completed , cd to src folder execute the command `npx sequelize db:create to create a database`

 - npx sequelize model:generate --name City --attributes name:String to create a table named City and columns name, here id is created automatically so was createdAt,updatedAt
 - npx sequelize db:migrate  create the table in the database
 - npx sequelize db:migrate:undo  removing the table in the database

+### Tables
+    city - id , name ,created_at,updated_at
+    Airport - id,name,address,city_id , created_at,updated_at

+- npx sequelize db:seed:all to add some starting values to the database ( For Dev )
 ```